 - Restrictions from non-academic campus activities; in the case of boarding students, restrictions from off-campus activities as well;

-- A Dean’s Warning which is a letter from a dean, to the student, the student's parents/guardian, and involved faculty/staff member(s) which may impose restrictions on the student and will be taken into consideration if they later break a major school rule or continue to behave unsatisfactorily;
+- A Dean’s Warning which is a letter from a dean, to the student, the student's parents/guardian, the student's advisor and involved faculty/staff member(s) which may impose restrictions on the student and will be taken into consideration if they later break a major school rule or continue to behave unsatisfactorily;

 - Probation, which is a time during which a student must demonstrate, through appropriate behavior and attitude, a desire to remain a member of the Concord Academy community.
 Violation of the terms of the probation will render a student at risk for dismissal;